 Even the aroma of peppermint can quickly relax you.
 This popular mint is used as flavoring in everything from toothpaste to chocolate, and for good reason.

-It has a calming and numbing effect on the body, which is the reason it is so popular for treating headaches.
+It has a calming and numbing effect on the body, which is the reason for its popularity for treating headaches.
 Not only does it alleviate pain, as many pain relievers do, but it also minimizes the stress that causes headaches in the first place.
-Inhale the aromas of peppermint tea, or rub some essential oil on your temples for profound comfort.
+Inhale the aromas of peppermint tea or rub some essential oil on your temples for profound comfort.

 Dandelion (Taraxacum officinale)

-Dandelion has a special composition of vitamins A, B, C, and D, as well as the minerals iron, potassium, and zinc.
-This delicate little flower that is often considered a weed has leaves and roots that can cure a headache in no time.
-Consumed in raw salads, tea, or supplements, this will relax you and relieve inflammation.
+Dandelion has a special composition of vitamins A, B, C, and D as well as the minerals iron, potassium, and zinc.
+This delicate little flower has leaves and roots that can cure a headache in no time.
+Consumed in raw salads, brewed into tea, or taken as a supplement, dandelion will relax you and relieve inflammation.
 It is especially effective for getting rid of that lingering achy feeling that keeps you on edge.
 Furthermore, its high content of vitamin A supports eye health, thus preventing the recurrent tension headaches caused by overexerting the eyes.

 Guarana (Paullinia cupana)